Healthdirect Free Australian health advice you can count on.

 • In some cases, your doctor may refer you to a specialist doctor (such as a neurologist) or a pain clinic for advice and support.

-How is nerve pain treated?
+How do medicines for nerve pain work?

 What types of medicine are used for nerve pain?

-Less commonly, other medicines may be used including:
+Less commonly, you may be prescribed:

 Many medicines used for nerve pain may not ease the pain immediately.
 It's important to build up the dose slowly so the side effects don't outweigh the benefits.